mr2man07/Device42_Ansible/README.md

 ## Usage

-The script is intended for usage within Ansible Tower and ran as a one-time or scheduled task to update inventories.\n See [Custom Inventory Scripts](https://docs.ansible.com/ansible-tower/latest/html/administration/custom_inventory_script.html) for more information regarding the setup of the Ansible Tower side.
+The script is intended for usage within Ansible Tower and ran as a one-time or scheduled task to update inventories.

+See [Custom Inventory Scripts](https://docs.ansible.com/ansible-tower/latest/html/administration/custom_inventory_script.html) for more information regarding the setup of the Ansible Tower side.

 ## Example output